List of tourist attractions in Udaipur

-Udaipur city, also known as the 'City of Lakes' and 'Venice of East', is a very popular tourist destination in Rajasthan, India.
-The capital of the former princely state of Mewar, and considered as one amongst the most romantic cities of India, Udaipur is a land around the azure water lakes, hemmed in by the lush hills of the Aravalis.
-The city is a blend of sights, sounds and experiences.
-With its kaleidoscope of fairy-tale palaces, lakes, temples, gardens and narrow lanes, the city carries the flavor of heroic past, epitomizing valor and chivalry.
+Udaipur city, also known as the 'City of Lakes' and 'Venice of the East', is a city and tourist destination in Rajasthan, India.

-Voted the Best City in the World in 2009 by Travel + Leisure magazine, Udaipur is now amongst the favourite wedding destinations for Indian as well as foreign nationals.

-Some of the key tourist destinations are:

 Ahar Cenotaphs

 The Ahar Cenotaphs are a group of royal cenotaphs of the Maharanas of Mewar, located about 2 km east of Udaipur.
 It has about nineteen cenotaphs of various Maharanas cremated, including one of Maharana Amar Singh, who reigned from 1597 to 1620.
 Nearby is also Ahar Museum, where on display is limited but very rare earthen pottery, as well as some sculptures and other archaeological finds.
 Some pieces date back to 1700 BC, and a tenth-century metal figure of Buddha is a special attraction.

+Sukhadia Circle

+Sukhadia Circle is situated in Panchwati.